paulcoiffier/Liberta-Logger/README.markdown

 ## About

-MLogger is an easy-to-use [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) compliant logging class for PHP.
+Liberta-Logger is an easy-to-use [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) compliant logging class for PHP.
 It isn't naive about file permissions (which is expected).
 It was meant to be a class that you could quickly include into a project and have working right away.